kelvinMakamu/interview-prep/sliding-window/README.md

 - use dynamic sliding window
 - use hashmap to track the index of the character last processed
 - shrink sliding window whenever the condition is violated
+- NB: Anything with repeat or replacement track index